tommycs127/yumcha/README.md

 ### Getting all valid syllables

-Get all valid syllables in the ILE scheme:
+Get all valid syllables in the Sidney Lau scheme:

 ```py
 all_syllables = yumcha.get_all_syllables(